Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-Each camera will cost $23,000, totaling $230,000, while the gunshot detection technology will be priced at $120,000.
+Each camera costs $23,000, totaling $230,000, while the gunshot detection system comes in at $120,000.
 If approved, Vaughan will have a total of 25 CCTV cameras throughout the city.

 “These two additional elements, the technology, will go a long way, we believe, to helping to support YRP’s determination to make sure that the criminals who have been victimizing too many of our residents these last number of months are captured and are put behind bars where they belong,” Del Duca said.

-The police have already pinpointed six locations for installing the extra CCTV cameras.
+Police have already pinpointed six locations for installing the extra CCTV cameras.

 “We know that Highway 407 is a major gateway and getaway opportunity for the criminals that are stealing vehicles in our community,” Del Duca said.